rancher/docs/content/rancher/v2.6/en/admin-settings/drivers/node-drivers/_index.md

 If there are specific node drivers that you don't want to show to your users, you would need to de-activate these node drivers.

+Harvester v0.3.0 is in tech preview for Rancher v2.6.1.
+For more information on Harvester node drivers, click [here](https://rancher.com/docs/rancher/v2.6/en/virtualization-admin/#harvester-node-driver).

 #### Managing Node Drivers

 >**Prerequisites:** To create, edit, or delete drivers, you need _one_ of the following permissions: